ACINQ/eclair/README.md

 **Eclair** is a scala implementation of the Lightning Network.
 Eclair is french for Lightning.

-This software follows the [Lightning Network Specifications](https://github.com/lightningnetwork/lightning-rfc), also known as BOLTs.
+This software follows the [Lightning Network Specifications (BOLTs)](https://github.com/lightningnetwork/lightning-rfc).
 Other implementations of BOLTs include:
 - [lightning-c]
 - [lit]
 - [lnd]

- :construction: Both BOLTs and Eclair itself are a work in progress.
+ :construction: Both the BOLTs and Eclair itself are a work in progress.
 Expect things to break/change!

  :warning: Eclair currently only runs on regtest or testnet.

 ---

+## Lightning Network Specification Compliance
+Eclair 0.2-Alpha1 is compliant to the BOLTs at commit [06a5e6cbdbb4c6f8b8dab444de497cdb9c7d7f02](https://github.com/lightningnetwork/lightning-rfc/commit/06a5e6cbdbb4c6f8b8dab444de497cdb9c7d7f02).

+  - [X] BOLT 1: Base Protocol
+  - [X] BOLT 2: Peer Protocol for Channel Management
+  - [X] BOLT 3: Bitcoin Transaction and Script Formats
+  - [X] BOLT 4: Onion Routing Protocol
+  - [X] BOLT 5: Recommendations for On-chain Transaction Handling
+  - [X] BOLT 7: P2P Node and Channel Discovery
+  - [X] BOLT 8: Encrypted and Authenticated Transport

 ## Overview